-We use a global set of drogued drifter velocity measurements to map the timemean, seasonal, and SOI-related components of near-surface currents at high resolution.
+[35] We use a global set of drogued drifter velocity measurements to map the time-mean, seasonal, and SOI-related components of near-surface currents at high resolution.
 Our approach combines aspects of three previous mapping efforts [Bauer et al., 1998; Johnson, 2001; Lumpkin, 2003] to address spatial and temporal variations in the data and to produce formal error bars for the various components (mean, seasonal cycle, and SOI regression) of the currents.
 Our analysis also takes advantage of data set corrections from a recent reevaluation of drogue presence [Lumpkin et al., 2013], one result of which is significantly reduced speeds for currents such as the ACC.
 However, it is possible that downwind (and down-wave) slip, which has not been directly measured for drogued drifters at wind speeds >10 m s-1 [Niiler et al., 1995], may exceed the linear slip removed in the recent data set update by Lumpkin et al. [2013], and as such there may still be downwind bias in regions of strong winds.

-Assuming a mean density of 1025 kg m-3, the global distribution of total kinetic energy (Figure 9d) amounts to a total of 4.6×10^{17} J in the upper 30 m, in all bins with more than 10 drifter days of data (for reference, the global total variable kinetic energy of the full-depth ocean is estimated at 3.8×10^{18} J [Wunsch, 1998]).
-Our estimate does not include energy at Lagrangian periods shorter than five days including inertial, tidal, submesoscale, and high-frequency mesoscale motions.
-Mean currents contribute a substantial fraction to the total kinetic energy (Figure 9a) where one would expect: in the western boundary currents and their extensions, in the North Equatorial currents and the North Equatorial countercurrents of the Atlantic and Pacific oceans, and in segments of the Antarctic Circumpolar Current.
-These are all locations where the total kinetic energy is high (Figure 9d), and - except for the equatorial currents and regions of the ACC- where there is topographic confinement.
-However, the mean currents also constitute a substantial fraction of the total kinetic energy in the South Equatorial currents of all three oceans as well as in the interior of the subpolar North Pacific gyre, all eddy desert regions (with the exception of the Indian Ocean SEC) where the total kinetic energy is relatively low.
-Globally, the mean currents contribute 1.6×10^{17} J of kinetic energy in the upper 30 m, 36% of the total estimated KE in bins with > 10 drifter days of observations.
+[36] Assuming a mean density of 1025 kg m-3, the global distribution of total kinetic energy (Figure 9d) amounts to a total of $4.6 \times 10^{17}$ J in the upper 30 m, in all bins with more than 10 drifter days of data (for reference, the global total variable kinetic energy of the full-depth ocean is estimated at $3.8 \times 10^{18}$ J [Wunsch, 1998]).
+Our estimate does not include energy at Lagrangian periods shorter than 5 days including inertial, tidal, submesoscale, and high-frequency mesoscale motions.
+Mean currents contribute a substantial fraction to the total kinetic energy (Figure 9a) where one would expect: in the western boundary currents and their extensions, in the North Equatorial currents and the NECCs of the Atlantic and Pacific oceans, and in segments of the ACC.
+These are all locations where the total kinetic energy is high (Figure 9d), and-except for the equatorial currents and regions of the ACC-where there is topographic confinement.
+However, the mean currents also constitute a substantial fraction of the total kinetic energy in the SECs of all three oceans as well as in the interior of the subpolar North Pacific gyre-all eddy desert regions (with the exception of the Indian Ocean SEC)